Alberto’s Wine Dinner

 Finishing with the Fifth Course: Chocolate Mousse with homemade whipped cream, berries & chocolate shavings, served with Dow’s Trademark Reserve Port Wine.

-If attendees wish to purchase wine to take home, First Crush Winery will offer discounted pricing, in addition to a four pack of wine.
+If attendees wish to purchase wine to take home, First Crush Winery will offer discount pricing, including a discount on four pack of wine.
 A savings of $10-$20!

 Exclusive Wine Dinner Menu: